lordsoflegacy/lordsoflegacy.github.io/_posts/2025-04-27-Warsaw-Eternal-Challenge-Chapter-1-tournament-report-kwiatkowski-filip.md

 1. "Too much discard"
 2. "T1 discard + combo"

 That's it.
 That concludes my journey in this tournament with 8-cast.
-As for the sideboarding in this match, I believe I did the same configuration as with UB Reanimator, but I left `Force of Will`s in.
+As for the sideboarding in this match, I believe I did the same configuration as with UB Reanimator, but I left <mtg-card>Force of Will</mtg-card>s in.
 Something among those lines:

 ```diff
 +2 Faerie Macabre